What the New Federal Carbon Dioxide Rule Means for Energy Efficiency

 (Photo credit: Wikipedia)

 efficiency advocates have argued for years that efficiency should be a first fuel – considered before others in portfolio planning.
-Today, they appear victorious with the release of the US’ first-ever carbon dioxide restrictions for existing power plants.
+Today, they appear victorious with the release of the US’ first-ever carbon dioxide restrictions for existing plants.

 The draft rule places efficiency in good position to be a top choice as states set strateagies to meet the standard. efficiency is not only inexpensive, but also politically palatable, say analysts.